 This settlement resolves several RCRA violations at the Tacoma-area facility.
 Specifically, the company failed to maintain adequate third-party liability insurance coverage of the facility for the past six years.
 As part of the settlement, Emerald Services agreed to pay a $125,800 penalty and amended its current insurance policy to comply with its RCRA permit.

 “Having adequate insurance coverage for your business, especially one that stores and handles hazardous waste, isn’t an option, it’s the law,” said Ed Kowalski, Director of EPA’s Region 10 Compliance and Enforcement Division in Seattle.
 “Liability insurance is a key requirement of the hazardous waste permitting system, ensuring that commercial hazardous waste handlers operate in a safe manner to protect people’s health and the environment.”
+For other businesses or firms, having soft facility management can be helpful in waste management.
+Soft facility management can take care of other departments and to know more, googling ‘Soft facilities management explained‘ may do the job for you.

-There is a history of spills and incidents at Emerald’s Tacoma facility.
+Coming back to the issue, there is a history of spills and incidents at Emerald’s Tacoma facility.
 In 2013, a 1,900-gallon spill of a highly dangerous fuel oil/asphalt mixture injured a worker.
 Emerald’s pattern of spills and releases suggests the facility may have a higher probability of future accidents, underscoring the need to have liability coverage for possible bodily injury, property damage and environmental restoration.

 Violating environmental laws puts public health and the environment at risk.
 EPA protects communities by ensuring compliance with federal environmental laws.
 By fairly enforcing environmental laws, we level the playing field by deterring violators and denying companies an unfair business advantage over facilities and businesses that follow the rules.